The convenience of canned refried beans is hard to deny. The only problem of course is that they don’t always taste the best.

 3 – Try Using Heavy Cream

-If you want your refried beans to be thinner, then you will be able to use pretty much any liquid that makes sense to get the job done.
+If you want your refried beans to be thinner, you’ll be able to use pretty much any liquid that makes sense to get the job done.
 Most people wind up using water or some type of milk.

 Those are fine options, but you might want to try using heavy cream.
 Heavy cream will help you to make the refried beans tastier than ever without making things too sour.